Baby Witching Hour: What It Is, When and Why It Happens, and How to Manage It

 Witching Hour:

-• Usually occurs at a predictable time each day, typically in the evening
+- Usually occurs at a predictable time each day, typically in the evening

-• Lasts for a few hours
+- Lasts for a few hours

-• Baby can often be soothed, even if it takes some effort
+- Baby can often be soothed, even if it takes some effort

-• Improves as your baby gets older, usually around 3-4 months
+- Improves as your baby gets older, usually around 3-4 months

 Colic:

-• Can occur at any time of day
+- Can occur at any time of day

-• Lasts for at least 3 hours a day, 3 days a week, for 3 weeks or more
+- Lasts for at least 3 hours a day, 3 days a week, for 3 weeks or more

-• Baby is extremely difficult to console
+- Baby is extremely difficult or impossible to console

-• Usually improves by 3-4 months, but can last up to 6 months [2]
+- Usually improves by 3-4 months, but can last up to 6 months [2]

 If you're concerned that your baby might have colic, it's always a good idea to check with your pediatrician.
 They can rule out any underlying medical issues and provide personalized advice.